 Focus on Motivation

 Ran out of steam, did you?
 It’s okay, the middle of a story can be a tricky place.
 You don’t want to wrap things up too quickly, but at the same time, not…much…seems to be…happening.
 When you get stuck and don’t know where to go next, think MOTIVATION.
 Your hero should always be motivated to act, making decisions, choices, weighing options.
 Always know what is motivating your character, and you’ll be able to put one foot in front of the other again.
-If you are stuck for ideas on what be motivating your character, visit this list.
+If you are stuck for ideas on what is motivating your character, visit this list.

-Have Him Look In a Mirror
+Have Them look In a Mirror

 If you’re lost in the middle, make haste to the midpoint & mirror moment when your hero looks within, has an emotional epiphany, and that leads to change and purpose.